China welcomes Sao Tome’s split with Taiwan

 “We take a practical approach to diplomacy, and we won’t engage in any money games.”

-The small west African nation’s split comes almost two decades after it officially recognized Taiwan in 1997, when it severed relations with China.
+The small west African nation’s split comes almost two decades after it officially recognised Taiwan in 1997, when it severed relations with China.

 “This kind of action does not contribute to stability in cross-strait relations,” he said.